-Thus, for the purposes of this Act, "Musée de France" is considered to be "any permanent collection composed of property whose preservation and presentation are of public interest and organized for the purpose of public knowledge, education and enjoyment" (Art.
+Thus is considered as «Musée de France», within the meaning of this law, «any permanent collection composed of goods whose conservation and presentation take on a interest Public and organized for the knowledge, education and pleasure of the public” (Art.
 L. 410-1.).

 The museum that owns such a collection must also meet specific criteria to obtain this designation: